fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 ![DR](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/tSNE.png)

 The dimentionality of the dataset was reduced using PCA and t-SNE methods.
-In order to instantiate the PCA model, n_components=0.99 was specified which retained the 99% of the features for the model.
+In order to instantiate the PCA model, n_components=0.99 was specified which retained 99% explained variance.
 However it did reduce the features from 14 to 12.
 This dimentionality was further reduced using T-SNE on the PCA_features.
 However, this did not result in any distinguishable clusters that can be further refined to predict if Myopia was present or not.

 (2) Kmeans and Elbow Curve